All information related to the different types of doctoral theses is set forth in Articles 34, 36, and 37 of the USC Doctoral Studies Regulations.

 f) Unpublished Results (optional)

-• Possibility of including them in additional chapters in a block/section titled: "Unpublished Results."
+- Possibility of including them in additional chapters under a block/section titled "Unpublished Results".

 g) General Discussion